kilpkonn/msc-thesis/main.typ

    To benchmark the implementation of term search rather than the rest of `rust-analyzer` we run term search on hot cache.
 4. #metric[Terms per hole] - This shows the average amount of options provided to the user.

+All experiments are conducted on a consumer-grade computer with an AMD Ryzen 7 CPU and 32GB RAM

 ==== Choice of crates
 Crate is a name for a Rust library.
 We use crates.io#footnote(link("https://crates.io/")), the Rust community’s crate registry as a source of information of the most popular crates.